Octo-planner: On-device Language Model for Planner-Action Agents: Conclusion

 \section{Conclusion}

-This paper introduces the Octo-planner, an on-device planning agent designed to work alongside action agents like Octopus V2.
+This paper introduces Octo-planner, an on-device planning agent designed to work alongside action agents such as Octopus V2.
 By separating planning and action execution, we improve specialization and adaptability.
-Our approach fine-tunes Phi-3 Mini (a 3.8 billion parameter LLM) to serve as a planning agent capable of running locally on edge devices with 97\% success in in-domain tests.
-We've reduced computational demands, improving latency and battery life, and implemented a multi-LoRA technique for expanding model capabilities without full retraining.
+Our approach fine-tunes Phi-3 Mini (a 3.8-billion-parameter LLM) to serve as a planning agent capable of running locally on edge devices, achieving 97\% success in in-domain tests.
+We reduce computational demands, improving latency and battery life, and implement a multi-LoRA technique for expanding model capabilities without full retraining.

-The Octo-planner contributes to addressing AI deployment concerns including data privacy, latency, and offline functionality.
+Octo-planner contributes to addressing AI deployment concerns, including data privacy, latency, and offline functionality.
 It represents an advancement towards practical, sophisticated AI agents for personal devices.
 By open-sourcing our model weights, we aim to drive innovation in on-device AI, promoting the development of efficient, privacy-respecting applications that enhance daily life without compromising performance or security.